Hiking Guide To Beech Mountain Acadia National Park

 Best Time to Hike in Acadia

-Most trails and Acadia National Park adventures are best from May-October because the weather is better.
+Most trails and Acadia National Park adventures are best in the summer from May-October because the weather is better.
 On the fringe months of that, like May and October, be prepared for colder temperatures and rain during your visit.
+If you visit int he winter months be ready for some snow coverage on the trails along with ice.
 The peak season is July – August, which is when I did this hike.
 The Park is much busier in these months, but, surprisingly, this trail wasn’t too busy when we visited.
-I will say, during peak season, the trailhead parking lots fill up FAST!
-You have to get there early or try your luck and vulture a spot from someone who is finishing their hike later in the day.
+We also went first thing int he morning because we knew it gets busy.
+I will say, during peak season, the trailhead parking lots fill up FAST so you kind of have to get every early or try your luck and vulture a spot from someone who is finishing their hike later in the day.

 Acadia National Park Logistics

 Getting into Acadia National Park requires you to purchase a day pass for $30 or an annual pass for $50.
-I know I recommend this often, but it is one of the BEST adventure hacks ever – instead of getting a one-time pass to Acadia NP or purchasing an annual pass for just this park, look into getting a National Park Pass for $85.
-This annual pass waives the entry fee to any national park in the country.
-If you visit at least 3 parks a year, it pays for itself!
-Stop arguing with me on this one and just TRUST ME you sassy pants.
-I don’t think the National Parks Service sponsors people or has a brand ambassador program, but if they did, I’d be a shoo-in.
+I know I recommend instead of getting a one-time pass to Acadia National Park look into getting a National Park Pass for $85.
+This annual pass waives the entry fee to any national park in the country, so if you visit at least 3 parks a year, it pays for itself!

 Get Out and Adventure